raphael-group/LAML/README.md

 run_laml -c <character_matrix> -t <tree_topology>
 ```
 LAML requires the following two input files:
-1. A file containing the character matrix, a [tab-separated values (TSV) file](https://en.wikipedia.org/wiki/Tab-separated_values) that has rows representing  cells and columns representing target sites.
+1. A file containing the character matrix, a [comma-separated values (CSV) file](https://en.wikipedia.org/wiki/Comma-separated_values) that has rows representing  cells and columns representing target sites.
 This file must have a header showing a list of site names and every subsequent line must begin with the cell name.
-Values of the character matrix must be either non-negative intergers or '?', with 0 indicating the unmutated state, other intergers indicating mutated state, and '?' indicating missing data.
+Values of the character matrix must be either non-negative integers or '?', with 0 indicating the unmutated state, other integers indicating mutated state, and '?' as the missing data character (which should also be specified by the user explicitly using the `-m` flag).
 Refer to the paper for more details.
 2. A tree topology, given in [newick format](https://en.wikipedia.org/wiki/Newick_format).

 See an example character matrix in [examples/example1/character_matrix.csv](https://github.com/raphael-group/LAML/tree/laml/examples/example1/character_matrix.csv) and an example tree topology in [examples/example1/starting.tree](https://github.com/raphael-group/LAML/tree/laml/examples/example1/starting.tree)

+While not strictly required, mutation priors can have a large effect on the outputs.
+If no mutation priors are provided, LAML assumes uniform priors by default.
+We provide details on how you can specify the mutation prior input file in the **Input options** section.

 There are four output files:

-1. `<output_prefix>_trees.nwk`: the output tree with time-resolved branch lengths
+1. `<output_prefix>_trees.nwk`: The output tree with time-resolved branch lengths
-2. `<output_prefix>_params.txt`: this file reports the dropout rate, silencing rate, and negative log-likelihood.
+2. `<output_prefix>_params.txt`: This file reports the dropout rate, silencing rate, and negative log-likelihood.
-3. `<output_prefix>_annotations.txt`: this file contains the inferred maximum likelihood sequences for all internal nodes and leaf nodes, with possible characters and associated probabilities for sites with more than one possibility.
+3. `<output_prefix>_annotations.txt`: This file contains the inferred maximum likelihood sequences for all internal nodes and leaf nodes, with possible characters and associated probabilities for sites with more than one possibility.
-4. `<output_prefix>.log`: the logfile of LAML.
+4. `<output_prefix>.log`: The LAML logfile.

 ## Examples
 To try the following examples, first do the followings: